-We can lower nonresponse rate in 10 simple ways:
+We can lower the nonresponse rate in ten simple ways:

 - who are you and what is the purpose of this research;

-It should motivate respondents.
-Don’t put instructions on it, because research shows that respondents don’t like to read long instructions on the first page
+- The first page of the survey should be simple and attractive: it should motivate respondents.
+Don’t put instructions on it, because research shows that respondents don’t like to read long instructions on the first page.

-Respondents are interested into survey results and their publication will help convincing them to take part in the survey.
+- Publish the results of the survey online and make them visible to all respondents: respondents are interested in survey results and their publication will help to convince them to take part in the survey.